 Both company’s vessels are catamarans.
 The Klondike Express is the fastest, largest, and most luxurious high-speed catamaran in Alaska, and, the Glacier Quest was just updated in 2012.
-Even better, there's no seasickness—guaranteed—or the price of the cruise will be refunded.
+Even better, there's no seasickness—guaranteed—or the price paid for the cruise will be refunded.

 Their signature tour is the 26 Glacier Cruise, which has been running since 1987.
-You’ll ride the Klondike Express catamaran, which zips you from Whittier deep into Prince William Sound.
-During the 5-hour tour—which includes a hot lunch—you'll travel over 145 miles, cruising to the face of Surprise Glacier at the end of Harriman Fjord, ice permitting, and then to Barry Arm and College Fjord where you'll see more tidewater glaciers.
+You’ll ride aboard the Klondike Express catamaran, which zips you from Whittier deep into Prince William Sound.
+During the 5-hour tour—which includes a hot lunch—travels over 140 miles, cruising to the face of Surprise Glacier in Harriman Fjord, explore, Barry Arm and College Fjord where you'll see more tidewater glaciers.
 Routes vary due to weather conditions.

 No other cruise takes you so close to these icy giants.
-The boat comes as close as 400 to 500 feet, letting you hear the glaciers move as well as see the brilliant blues in the ice.
-Because the glaciers are so huge—some go 18 miles back and a mile across—it will seem like you're even closer.
+The boat comes as close as 1,000 or 1/4 mile, letting you hear the glaciers move as well as see the brilliant blues in the ice.
+Because the glaciers are so huge—some go 18 miles back and a mile across—however, it will seem like you're even closer.

 While your captain can't turn off the engines, he does turn them down as low as possible.
 He'll also rotate the boat so everyone can see, offering a different angle each minute.
-When stopped, the Klondike's crew actually hangs over the side and brings up glacier ice for you to touch.
+When stopped, the Klondike's crew actually scoops glacier ice over the side and brings it up for you to touch.
 It's a rare day when you don't see some kind of calving activity, anything from little snowballs to a big sheet of ice.

 In early May and June, watch for "maternity wards" of otters and seals on the icebergs; the abrasive ice serves to ward off orcas.
 Watch for "rafts" of otters as well-maybe 300 all together; like synchronized swimmers, they'll flip from floating on their backs and dive into the water all at once.
 The most common whales in Prince William Sound are humpbacks and orcas, with sightings of minke whales as well.
 You may also spot wildlife on land, such as bears and mountain goats.
 Of the 200 species of bird life inhabiting this area, bald eagles are very prominent.
 Before returning to Whittier, you'll visit a bird rookery home to thousands of kittiwakes.